(Int->)n([]ne)->...

 -- The same but with the permuted argument order.

--- The order of arguments is immaterial: the values will be looked up using
+-- The order of arguments is immaterial: the values are looked up by

 -- their types